 Here's How to Order Plants!

-Click: Our Tomato Varieties and How to Order to choose your plants and shipping period.
-The Big List begins halfway down that page.
-Big page, when you get there, keep scrolling.
+Our Tomato Varieties and How to Order Choose your plants and shipping period.

-Click here: Growing Tips and Garden Products to choose your fertilizers and garden products.
+Growing Tips and Garden Products Choose your fertilizers and garden products.

 Questions?
 Call Laurel:

 Monday-Friday from 9:00 to 5:00, Pacific Time

 We are in Los Angeles, California.

 Or Email: Tomatoplants@pacbell.net

 Fax: 310 494 0518 FAX orders are orders which include your credit card information.

 We have a few plants for October shipping to the high heat areas.
 Call me

 Ordering for spring 2021 plants begins in mid November and continues through June for 2021 planting.